 Neurofibromatosis in Adult

-The diagnosis of NF1 is made on clinical grounds, based on 2 or more of the following features:
+The diagnosis of NF1 is made on clinical grounds, based on 2 or more of the following features if not better explained by an alternate diagnosis:

-- Six or more café au lait macules greater than 5 mm in prepubertal individuals and greater than 15 mm in diameter in postpubertal patients
+- Six or more café au lait macules greater than 5 mm in diameter in prepubertal patients and greater than 15 mm in diameter in postpubertal patients

-- Sphenoid dysplasia or thinning of a long bone's cortex, with or without pseudoarthrosis
+- An osseous lesion such as sphenoid dysplasia or thinning of a long bone's cortex, with or without pseudoarthrosis

-- Two or more neurofibromas of any type or a single plexiform neurofibroma
+- At least 2 neurofibromas of any type or a single plexiform neurofibroma

 - Freckling in the axillary or inguinal region